vslutov/classmatemail/README.md

 If you need only broadcast mail to many destinations, you may use this script.

+## Requirements

+Python 2 or Python 3 (well work in python3).

+You can download it there: <http://www.python.org/download/>

 ## How-to start

-1. Make sure, that your computer have right time setting.
+1. Make sure, that your computer have right system time setting.
-2. Enter your values in configuration section in main.py.
+2. Enter your values in configuration section in `main.py`.
 3. Write start script, like

         cd %ABSOLUTE_PATH_TO_LOCAL_DIRECTORY_WITH_SCRIPT%